jakemulley/jakemulley.github.io/src/about.md

 - Defining and building technical architecture, specialising in serverless
 - Building accessible services with progressive enhancement
 - Designing data-driven and domain-driven services
-- Managing a £multi-million budget, ~80 people, and ~30 contracts
 - Collaborating across stakeholders to get buy-in and define technical strategies

 To do this, I tend to utilise whatever is best for the job at hand, though I often use: